-- The U.S. unemployment rate declined to 4.3 percent in the May reading. - Does this mean that U.S. inflation is about to increase substantially? - The short answer is no, based on current estimates of the relationship between unemployment and inflation.
+- The U.S. unemployment rate declined to 4.3 percent in the May reading. - Does this mean that U.S. inflation is about to increase substantially? - The short answer is no.

 The estimated influence of unemployment on inflation

 - Let's consider one study, Blanchard (2016), which estimates a Phillips curve relationship for the U.S.\ - Let's suppose the unemployment rate continued to fall from current levels. - How much would the inflation rate increase according to these estimates?